janetiqal/AdventOfCode/README.md

 * Day Five: Selecting Multiple Check Boxes (Shift + click)
 * Day Six: Range Slider, moving the slider to the right or left should increase or decrease the dollar amount
 * Day Seven: Tip Calculator, takes into account amount of people dining and tip has multiple tip percentages as options
+* Day Eight: Weather App, users should be able to see the weather for the week